PublicSoftTools

 Why does India use UTC+5:30 instead of a whole-hour offset?

 India unified its multiple regional time zones in 1906 and chose a half-hour offset to position the single national time zone centrally across the subcontinent's longitude range.
-Several other countries have made similar choices for geographic or political reasons.
+This was a deliberate political choice to have one national standard rather than two or three regional ones.

 What is the difference between a time zone and a UTC offset?